william-h-oliver/william-h-oliver/README.md

 # 👋 Hi, I'm William H. Oliver

 I'm a postdoctoral researcher working at the intersection of **astrophysics** and **machine learning**, focusing on how complex structures emerge and evolve in the Universe.
 My research centers on **hierarchical clustering**, **metric learning**, and **diffeomorphic transformations** for modeling structure in high-dimensional astrophysical data.

 I'm broadly interested in:
 - Machine learning methods for **structure formation**, **representation learning**, and **uncertainty modeling**
 - Developing open-source tools that make **scientific ML** more interpretable and reproducible
 - Cross-disciplinary applications of clustering and flow-based modeling

----

-### 🌀 Visual summary of my work

 <p align="center">
   <img src="https://github.com/william-h-oliver/william-h-oliver/blob/main/g2.79e12_fuzzycat_and_astrolink.gif" alt="Clusters in simulated Milky Way-like galaxy found with the FuzzyCat + AstroLink pipeline."/>
 </p>

 *(Clusters in simulated Milky Way-like galaxy found with the **FuzzyCat + AstroLink** pipeline.
-Watch more movies like this [here](https://fuzzycat.readthedocs.io/en/latest/phasetemporalclustering.html#results-let-s-visualise-the-clusters)*
+Watch more movies like this [here](https://fuzzycat.readthedocs.io/en/latest/phasetemporalclustering.html#results-let-s-visualise-the-clusters).*

 ---